How to Be More Resolute

 - People of all personality types may want to call upon the resolute mindset when they need to protect their time, resist the influence of others, or defend their ideas.

-- Practice having more resolve by being OK with disagreement and discomfort, discovering the value of stubbornness, and staying on message, among other tips.
+- You can practice showing resolve by being OK with disagreement and discomfort, discovering the value of stubbornness, and staying on message, among other tips.

 In any given situation, we have many options for approaching it.
 We don't always realize this, because we react first from our natural tendencies.
 Sometimes those instincts are a good fit for the situation at hand.
 At other times, adopting a different mindset may be more appropriate.